swimmingly/swimmingly.github.io/_pages/other/overview.md

 The natural means of healing from trauma is now known: deep, concentrated, extended rest in total darkness.
 Health and vitality return, and with them, power, genius, and joy, at _superheroic_ levels known only in legend.
 Palpable presence and irresistible influence result.

 The world system, based on weak, mechanical power, cannot suppress people like this.
+Indeed, it awaits them, too.
 A handful is enough to turn the tide of the world, freeing billions to take care of themselves again.

+Living power is the main element of the organizing principle of an individualist distributed state, the felt element.
+The preceding thoughts and the following actions complete it.

 ##### autonomous infrastructure

 Freedom requires material independence.
-But nearly everyone physically depends on state-controlled centralized infrastructure.
+But nearly everyone physically depends on state-controlled, centralized infrastructure.
 Infrastructure consists of basic life support systems: water (supply and runoff), waste, electricity, heating, transportation.
 Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its life-and-death power over us.[^4]

 So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
 It is onsite, simple, repairable, replaceable without political compromise.
 New abilities, knowledge, and skills reinforce independence.
 Likewise, we replace the system's secondary services: money, education, medicine, etc.[^5]